-We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement No. 67 Accounting Valuation as of June 30, 2020, for the Vermont State Employees' Retirement System, a single-employer defined benefit pension plan.
-It contains the actuarial information that will need to be disclosed in order to comply with GASB 67.
+We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement No. 68 Accounting Valuation for the fiscal year ending June 30, 2021, for the Vermont State Employees' Retirement System, a single-employer defined benefit pension plan.
+It contains the actuarial information that will need to be disclosed in order to comply with GASB 68.

-This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist the Board and the member units in preparing their financial reports.
+This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist the State in preparing its financial reports.
 The financial information on which our calculations were based was provided by the Office of the State Treasurer.
 That assistance is gratefully acknowledged.